 The elders of the Kunda people will beat the Kamangu drum, the message sending drum, to announce that the Malaila traditional ceremony will begin.

 The Lunda of Luapula province use a variety of drums during their Mutomboko ceremony.
-There are drums like Mondo drum also known as the talking drum, used to announce dearths, curfews, or beer drinking parties.
+There are drums like Mondo drum also known as the talking drum, used to announce deaths, curfews, or beer drinking parties.
 There are other drums like the Sensele, Itumba, Ichibitiko and the Imangu.
 The last one is used in Kalela dance.

 Specific drums are used for specific occasions.
-You cant substitute a drum used at the Kuomboka ceremony with the Mutomboko ceremonyand vice versa.
+You can’t substitute a drum used at the Kuomboka ceremony with the Mutomboko ceremonyand vice versa.